-IEP 6 Advanced Business Skills Development Session B 234 hrs
+IEP 6 Advanced Business Skills Development Session B 234 hrs (American Ways Units 7 - 12)

 The Advanced Business Skills Development course focuses on learning leadership, participation, and organizational skills for discussions and debates.
 Students learn how to organize, prepare, and present topics in extended discourse to an audience of peers and teachers in a professional and clear manner while utilizing the skills of paraphrasing and summarizing.
 The curriculum focuses on achieving understanding of professional and business English concepts, including various organizational patterns, grammatical structures, and vocabulary in context as both a writer and a reader.
 In addition, attention is focused on displaying cross-cultural sensitivity to others in class and understanding aspects of the diverse U.S.-American culture historically and to the present.
-Prerequisite: Appropriate score on the initial student placement test, level-up exam, or Final Course Exam from High Intermediate and/or Advanced levels; or Proven English Equivalency at the High Intermediate or Advanced Level.